Taimoor-Islam/A4_CP386/README.md

 > Exit

+## Makefile
+The makefile included in this program can be used to compile and run this program.<br>
+you can type in

+> make

+to simply compile the program, and you can type

+> make run

+to run the file as well.<br>
+using make run to run the file will start off the address space with a default of 1048576 bytes of space (1 MB).

 ## License
 There is no license on this code.
 If you want to use it, you are free to do so.